neumaz66/web-templates/README.md

 3. Launch `index.html` in your browser.
 4. Customize the HTML and CSS to fit your needs.

-[!tip]
+> **💡 Tip**
+>
-Feel free to use these templates as a starting point for your own projects or to get inspired by different design eras!
+> Feel free to use these templates as a starting point for your own projects or to get inspired by different design eras!

 ## Next Steps
 - Add more template variations (e.g., blog, portfolio, dashboard)